gy2006/flow-platform-x/core/README.md

 * FAILURE: Job been executed but failure

-* STOPPED: Job been stopped by user
+* CANCELLED: Job been stopped by user

 * TIMEOUT: Job execution time been over the expiredAt